zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/resilient-vm-create-delete.md

 ```

 ### [PowerShell](#tab/powershell)
-Enable Resilient create and delete on your existing scale set using [New-AzStandbyVMPool](/powershell/module/az.standbypool/new-azstandbyvmpool).
+To enable Resilient create and delete on your _existing_ scale set:

 ```azurepowershell-interactive
 #Create a VM Scale Set profile